 In the School of Education, students may not elect the Pass/Fail option for courses offered in the School of Education which are required for certification as a teacher.

-In the School of Engineering, no course taken on Pass/Fail may be counted for credit toward graduation.
+In the College of Engineering, no course taken on Pass/Fail may be counted for credit toward graduation.

 In the School of Pharmacy, no specifically required courses (all courses for which no alternate choice is given in the curricular listings) can be taken on Pass/Fail.